bryerton/esper-tool/README.rst

 Installation
 ------------
   The recommendation installation method is via pip.
+    To install:
+      `pip install esper-tool`
+    To upgrade:
-Simply type: `pip install esper-tool`, if you wish to upgrade to the latest version type: `pip install -U esper-tool`
+      `pip install -U esper-tool`

 Interactive
 -----------